1egoman/debundle/README.md

 # debundle

-This is a tool to decode javascript bundles produced by tools like [Webpack](https://webpack.github.io/) and [Browserify](http://browserify.org/) into their original, pre-bunded source.
+This is a tool to decode javascript bundles produced by tools like [Webpack](https://webpack.github.io/) and [Browserify](http://browserify.org/) into their original, pre-bundled source.

 [![Build Status](https://travis-ci.org/1egoman/debundler.svg?branch=master)](https://travis-ci.org/1egoman/debundler)

 ## Why would I want to debundle my code?
-Reasons vary, but I originally developed this to help me with a reverse engineering project I was working on.
+Reasons vary, but this tool was originally developed to help me with a reverse engineering project.
 Needless to say, sifting through minified bundles to try and figure out how a service works isn't fun and is a lot easier when that bundle is broken into files and those files have semantic names.

 ## Installation
 ```